LaunchAcademy/java-errand-manager/java-errand-manager.md

 We want to have different routes we can compare:

-2. Load Option 1 in as an `ArrayList`.
+2. Create an `ArrayList` to represent one running route and fill it with the following strings.

-- South Street
+- "South St"
-- Forest Street
+- "Forest St"
-- Vernon Street
+- "Vernon St"
-- South Street
+- "South St"

-3. Load Option 2 in as an `ArrayList` - note that if we run up Sally Way, we have to turn back, so we intentionally list it twice.
+3. Create an `ArrayList` to represent another running route and fill it with the following strings - note that if we run up Sally Way, we have to turn back, so we intentionally list it twice.

-- South Street
+- "South St"
-- Forest Street
+- "Forest St"
-- Sally Way
+- "Sally Way"
-- Sally Way
+- "Sally Way"
-- South Street
+- "South St"

 4. Write a method that takes in an `ArrayList` of the route and a `HashMap` of the streets and distances and returns the total run distance from the streets in the `ArrayList`